 The e-tron is covered by Audi's standard three-year/60,000-mile manufacturer guarantee, however there's also an eight-year/100,000-mile policy that covers the battery.
 This means it'll be replaced if its performance or ability to hold charge degrades excessively in that time.

 The Audi needs servicing every two years or 19,000 miles, but servicing is included for four years if you buy the car on Audi finance.
 There are also fixed-rate servicing deals on offer if you don’t go down that route, starting at £415 per year, which can be spread out into monthly payments.

 As of March 2020, the Audi e-tron enjoys the total exemption from road tax that previously applied to more affordable (sub-£40,000) zero-emissions cars.
-And like all electric cars, the e-tron will cost company-car drivers nothing in BiK during the 2020/21 financial year, but the Audi is more expensive to buy than the Mercedes EQC and Jaguar I-Pace.
+It's also exempt from the London Congestion Charge until 2025.

 In This Review